-At the time of contact, Nisenan territory comprised major portions of El Dorado, Amador, Placer, and Nevada counties (Beale 1933).
-Wilson and Town (1978) recognized three centralized political divisions within the Valley Nisenan,
+At the time of contact, Nisenan territory covered major portions of El Dorado, Amador, Placer, and Nevada counties (Beale 1933).
+Wilson and Towne (1978:387), based on the work by Littlejohn (1928), recognized three centralized political divisions within the Valley Nisenan, each of which was densely populated with several large villages:

-...each densely populated with several large villages...One was centered at the mouth of the American River extending east a few miles north and south on the Sacramento River.
+One center was at the mouth of the American River extending east a few miles and north and south on the Sacramento River.
 Pusune (pusu-ne) was an important village.
-Another center was at the mouth of the Bear River including the valley drainage of the Near and a stretch of the Feather River.
+Another center was at the mouth of the Bear River including the valley drainage of the Bear and a stretch of the Feather River.
 One major village was Hok.
 A third area was at the mouth of the Yuba River and reached the northern Nisenan boundary.

-Hill Nisenan, between the Consumnes River and the south fork of the American River near Placerville, formed another tribelet with strong affiliations with groups living the lower drainages of the American.
-And in ridges that lay along the south fork of the American river.
+Hill Nisenan, between the Cosumnes River and the south fork of the American River near Placerville, formed another tribelet with strong affiliations with groups living in the lower drainages of the American River and in ridges that lay along the south fork of the American.

-People occupying the ridges between the Bear River and the middle fork of the American River, including the ridges between the American River and at the Bear, formed another tribelet area.
-The territory of the Upper drainages of the Bear and the Yuba rivers also is identified as forming another tribelet (LittleJohn 1928:10-15)
+People occupying the ridges between the Bear River and the middle fork of the American River, including the ridges between the middle fork of the American and the Bear, formed another tribelet area.
+The territory of the upper drainages of the Bear and the Yuba rivers also is identified as forming another tribelet.